What is Nickel? – Its Alloys, Properties, and Uses

 7. Nickel-Chromium-Molybdenum Alloys

-Alloy C-22 (N06022), Alloy 59 (N08059), Alloy C-2000 (UNS N06200), and Alloy 686 (N06686) are some of the alloys available.
+A few examples of related alloys include Alloy C-22 (N06022), Alloy 59 (N08059), Alloy C-2000 (UNS N06200), and Alloy 686 (N06686).
+Each offers its own balance of properties, tailored to suit different corrosion challenges.

 8. Nickel-Titanium Alloys